 In this form of organization, project managers are thus occupied with the classic planning of tasks and resources.
-They have to coordinate the assignments of the latter with the team leaders at project level.
+They have to coordinate the assignments of the resources with the team leaders at project level.

-Hence, the following applies: As long as the team leaders lack a rough planning tool of their own, resource planning in the matrix organization will not succeed.
+Hence, the following applies: as long as the team leaders lack a rough planning tool of their own, resource planning in the matrix organization will not succeed.